Subordination algebras in modal logic: Subordination algebras as models for modal logic

 So, our formulas will be bimodal formulas, that is, terms over the language $(\vee,\wedge,\neg,\top,\bot,\lozenge,\blacklozenge)$.
 Those formulas not using $\blacklozenge$ will be called simply modal formulas, or white formulas if needed, while formulas not using $\lozenge$ will be called black formulas.
-Of course, $\underline{B}^\delta$, as a bimodal algebra, satisfies formulas not valid in all bimodal algebras since $\lozenge$ and $\blacklozenge$ are both induced by a single accessibility relation.
-They are what is called in the literature tense algebras.
-We recall basic facts about tense logic and tense algebra.
+Of course, $\mathbb{B}^\delta$, as a bimodal algebra, satisfies formulas not valid in all bimodal algebras since $\lozenge$ and $\blacklozenge$ are both induced by a single accessibility relation.
+Hence, $\mathbb{B}^\delta$ is what is called in the literature a tense algebra.
+We recall now basic facts about tense logic and tense algebras.